smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 You work for a manufacturing company and need to track inventory adjustments from the warehouse.

-Some days the inventory increases, on other days the inventory decreases.
+Some days, the inventory increases; on other days, it decreases.

 Write an SQL statement that will provide a running balance of the inventory.